otrv4/otrv4/otrv4.md

 Regardless of authstate value, you should:

+(TODO: Explain how to process and verify this message briefly).
+If everything checks out:

   * Reply with a DRE Auth Message
   * Compute the Diffie-Hellman shared secret `K = (G1*i)*r`.
   * Transition authstate to `AUTHSTATE_NONE`.